-Expats renting a house in the Netherlands often have to deal with higher deposits than Dutch renters.
-Where Dutch people usually pay 1 or 2 months deposit, expats are sometimes asked for 3 or even 6 months.
+Expats who rent a home in the Netherlands often have to deal with higher security deposits than Dutch tenants.
+While Dutch people usually pay 1 or 2 months’ deposit, expats are sometimes asked for 3 or even 6 months.
 This raises the question: is this allowed or is it a form of discrimination?

-The rental law lawyers from Arslan Advocaten explain what is and is not allowed.
+The tenancy law attorneys of Arslan Advocaten explain what is and isn’t allowed.

-What does the law say about deposit and equal treatment?
+What does the law say about security deposits and equal treatment?

-The principle of equal treatment applies in the Netherlands: landlords cannot discriminate based on nationality or origin.
-This means that expats must not be treated worse than Dutch renters.
+In the Netherlands the principle of equal treatment: landlords may not discriminate on the basis of nationality or origin.
+That means that expats may not be treated worse than Dutch tenants.

 -

-Allowed: a deposit of 1 to 2 months rent for all renters.
+Allowed: a deposit of 1 to 2 months’ rent for all tenants.

 -

-Not allowed: forcing expats to pay more deposit solely because of their nationality or residency status.
+Not allowed: requiring expats to pay a higher deposit solely due to their nationality or residency status.

-Why do landlords often ask expats for more deposit?
+Why do landlords often ask expats for a higher deposit?

 -